-Most organization will do fine with this three-fold approach to measuring loyalty program KPIs during this period:
+Most organizations will do fine with this three-fold approach to measuring loyalty program KPIs during this period:

-- Measure the rate at which you were you able recoup the value of applied holiday discounts by getting something in return – ie. new program members.
-Compare the customer lifetime value of the members you gain over the holidays with the amount you spent in marketing based discounts.
+- Measure the rate at which you were able to recoup the value of applied holiday discounts by getting something in return – ie. new program members.
+Compare the customer lifetime value of the members you gain over the holidays with the amount you spent on marketing-based discounts.

 - Ensure that you retain customers beyond the holiday shopping season.
 What percentage of the customers that shopped with you over the holidays return within 90 days?